 We currently have a large herd of European bison.

 They can be found in the main drive through reserve.
-You can either take your own vehicle or enjoy a guided tour with our Land Rover Tour.

 European bison previously roamed throughout western, central and south eastern Europe.
 Unfortunately by 1927, the species had been lost from the wild entirely and only 54 individuals survived in European Zoos.
 Since then there have been re-introductions to forests in Belarus, Poland, Russia, Lithuania, the Ukraine, Romania and Slovakia.